markartoster/Wisielec/README.md

 ## Wisielec Filmowy

 ## Access
-You can Access game via:
+You can Access game via link: [Wisielec Filmowy](https://markartoster.github.io/Wisielec/)

 ## How to play
 * Type letter/number in textfield